+352 2456-1

 Castiglione Di Sicilia

-This charming little village located between Randazzo and Taormina is perched on a hill in the midst of the Alcantara river valley.
-The Lauria castle proudly dominates Castiglione di Sicilia from the promontory where it is established.
+This charming little village is perched on a hill between Randazzo and Taormina, in the heart of the Alcantara river valley.
+Lauria Castle dominates Castiglione di Sicilia from the top of its promontory.
 Distance to the airport : 72 km.

 Terrasini

-This old small fishing village little by little turned into a small seaside resort.
-Located on the Gulf of Castellamare, it constitutes an excellent starting point to discover the region's treasures and its main cultural attractions such as the beautiful medieval castle, the Zingaro nature reserve or even the picturesque village of Scopello.
-Distance to the airport : approx. 15 km.
+This former small fishing village has gradually grown into a popular seaside resort.
+Situated on the shores of the Gulf of Castellamare, it's an excellent base from which to explore the region's wealth of attractions, including the beautiful medieval castle, the Zingaro nature reserve and the picturesque village of Scopello.
+Distance from Palermo airport: 15 km.

 Must-do & Must-see – our suggestions